michaelpalumbo/phd/mindfulness/2-class.md

 Yoga calms the Paktri, making space for purusa.

 ethics is a modern way of looking at how we should relate.

+on bringing it back to the self as personal responsibility. friction is important though.

+acceptance, softness, flexibility.

+mind like water: when you drop a stone in water, the water knows exactly how to react, then goes back to stillness.

+## intense discipline
+paradox of needing to be discipline

+is discipline the practice, or is discipline what you apply to your practice?
+(Me)

+"this class is not about getting information, its about getting an experience, sharing an experience" (Debra Jan 15)